Naya Pata: Production

-Pawan K Shrivastava sought crowd funding from the people despite of being a debutant in the film industry.
+Pawan K Shrivastava sought crowd funding from the people, despite being a debutant in the film industry.

-So, crowd funding helped him to raise funds using various social networking sites and personal contacts.
+Crowd funding helped him raise funds using various social networking sites and personal contacts.
 "I would send e-mails about the project to all my contacts and ask each of them to forward it to all theirs.
 Funds slowly came in and 30 per cent of it from absolute strangers," says Pawan, the director of Naya Pata.

-Publicity material and poster are designed by painter and visual artist Vijendra S Vij.
+Publicity material and poster were designed by painter and visual artist Vijendra S Vij.

 Music

 The songs of the film are composed by Rupesh Pathak.

 Release

 Naya Pata was released on 27 June 2014 in 12 major cities of India through PVR Director's Rare.
 PVR Directors Rare has chosen to release this feature film.
-The film was released in many cities – Delhi, Mumbai, Kolakata, Banagluru, Hyderabad, Bhopal, Patna, Chandigarh, Lucknow, Jaipur, Ahemadabad and Pune.
+The film was released in many cities – Delhi, Mumbai, Kolkata, Bangalore, Hyderabad, Bhopal, Patna, Chandigarh, Lucknow, Jaipur, Ahmedabad and Pune.

-Naya Pata was screened by Indiearth on 19 November 2014 in Chennai and it was well received by the Audience and Reviewers.
+Naya Pata was screened by Indiearth on 19 November 2014 in Chennai and it was well received by the audience and reviewers.